 You'll see ads that are more interesting and relevant to you.

 You'll still see ads, but they won't be as relevant to you.

 You may still see ads for other reasons, such as:

 The content in the app or website you're using.

-To learn how to manage online interest-based ads on mobile devices, please visit our Help Center.
+To learn how to manage online interest-based ads on mobile devices, please visit our Help Centre.

-If you have a Facebook account, please log in to manage all your Facebook ad settings.Log into FacebookLog Into Facebook
+If you have a Facebook account, please log in to manage all of your Facebook ad settings.Log into FacebookLog in to Facebook